Bråstad Station

-Bråstad Station (Bråstad stoppested) is a railway station at Bråstad in Arendal, Norway.
+Bråstad Station (Bråstad stoppested) is a railway station at Bråstad in Arendal Municipality, Norway.
 Located on the Arendal Line it is served by Go-Ahead Norge.
 The station was opened as part of Arendal–Åmli Line on 23 November 1908 and originally consisted of a station building designed by Paul Armin Due, a guard house and a loading spur.
 The station was called Braastad until 1921 and remained staffed until 1928.
 Since the 1980s, the station has consisted of a shed and platform.

 Facilities and service

 The station is 5.11 km from Arendal Station at 38.9 m above mean sea level, and 312.52 km from Oslo Central Station.
 It has a shed and parking for three to five cars.
 The facilities are owned by the Norwegian National Rail Administration.

 The station is served by the Go-Ahead Norge feeder service on the Arendal Line with up to five daily services per direction.
 Travel time to Arendal is 5 minutes while travel time to Nelaug is 30 minutes.